News

 24 Jul 2023

-The graphics below illustrate the broad split between non-commodity costs and wholesale costs in your gas and electricity bill.
-Note, the energy market is volatile and prices change daily, so the exact split is subject to daily change.
+The graphics below show the typical split between wholesale (commodity) costs and non-commodity costs within gas and electricity bills.
+Note that energy markets are volatile and prices change daily, so the exact split is subject to change.
 Our Market Watch experts track the fundamentals impacting both wholesale energy prices and non-commodity costs, providing our customers with a daily analysis of price movements to help inform procurement decisions.

-Non-commodity components associated with electricity costs have experienced a significant rise in recent years and this trend is expected to continue.
-These increases are unavoidable, and they are primarily driven by the UK government’s efforts to recover funds for supporting its environmental policies.
+Non-commodity electricity costs, in particular, have increased significantly in recent years and this trend is expected to continue.
+These increases are largely unavoidable and are driven by:

-These costs cover the installation, maintenance, and operation of energy meters, as well as the collection and processing of energy consumption data for billing and settlement purposes.
+These charges cover the installation, operation and maintenance of energy meters, as well as the collection and processing of consumption data used for billing and settlement purposes.

 In summary, the increase in the non-energy components of electricity costs reflects the commitment to addressing climate change and promoting a greener future.
 They play a crucial role in financing the vital initiatives needed for the country’s transition to a low-carbon economy and achieving its environmental objectives.